Fox Animation Studios: Productions

-Fox Animation Studios did not achieve the same level of success as Disney's animated crop, due to increased competition from Pixar and DreamWorks Animation, the declining revenues of the Disney Renaissance, and the rise of computer-generated animation.
-The films used digital ink and paint similar to what Disney did with the CAPS software.
-The studio's first theatrical release Anastasia (1997) found critical and box-office success, but their second and final theatrical release Titan A.E.
+Fox Animation Studios did not achieve the same level of success as Disney's animated crop, due to increasingly stiff competition from Pixar and DreamWorks Animation with their computer-generated animated films and the declining revenues of the Disney Renaissance.
+The films used digital ink and paint similar to Disney's CAPS software, more specifically the Toonz software program.
+The studio's first theatrical release Anastasia (1997) was a critical and box-office success (and was and still remains the most successful film by its director Don Bluth), but their second and final theatrical release Titan A.E.
 (2000) got mixed reviews and was a costly flop, losing $100 million for 20th Century Fox.
 Nearly a year before its closure, 20th Century Fox laid off 300 of the nearly 380 people who worked at the Phoenix studio in order to "make films more efficiently".

-Shutdown
+Shutdown and legacy

-On June 26, 2000, the studio was shut down after six years of operation, resulting from poor financial returns.
-Their last film set to be made would have been an adaptation of Wayne Barlowe's illustrated novel Barlowe's Inferno, and was set to be done entirely with computer animation.
+On June 26, 2000, the studio was shut down after 6 years of operation as a result of the box office failure of Titan A.E..
+The film was set to be made would have been an adaptation of Wayne Barlowe's illustrated novel Barlowe's Inferno, and was set to be done entirely with computer animation, which would have made it 20th Century Fox's first fully computer animated film, predating Ice Age, which was released in 2002.
 Another film they would have made was The Little Beauty King, an adult animated film directed by Steve Oedekerk, which would have been a satire of the films from the Disney Renaissance.
-It would predate Shrek (2001).
+It would predate DreamWorks' Shrek, which was released in 2001.

 Fox Animation Studios' only other productions were the PBS television series Adventures from the Book of Virtues (1996–2000) and the direct-to-video spin-off to Anastasia, Bartok the Magnificent (1999), along with sub-contract work for DreamWorks Animation's The Prince of Egypt (1998).
 Out of all the television shows, sequels and spin-offs based on Don Bluth properties, Bartok was the only one to actually have Bluth and Goldman as directors.

-The former headquarters for the studio sat unused and abandoned until it was demolished in 2017.
-An apartment complex was later built on the site.
+The former headquarters for the studio sat unused and abandoned until it was torn down in 2017.
+An apartment complex was built on the site in 2019.
+As of March 20, 2019, most of the studio's library is now currently owned by The Walt Disney Company due to its finished acquisition of 21st Century Fox, with the exception of The Prince of Egypt, which is currently owned by Universal Pictures via DreamWorks Animation, and Adventures from the Book of Virtues, which is owned by PBS.